API java : FileOutputStream

 throws FileNotFoundException

-Creates an output file stream to write to the file with the specified name.
+Creates a file output stream to write to the file with the specified name.
 A new FileDescriptor object is created to represent this file connection.

 First, if there is a security manager, its checkWrite method is called with name as its argument.